Heroku Ruby Support

 ]

-JRuby versions support multiple ruby versions listed below.
-You need to specify one in your Gemfile.
-JRuby runs on the JVM which is also installed alongside JRuby.
+JRuby versions support the multiple Ruby versions listed.
+You must specify one in your Gemfile.
+JRuby runs on the JVM, which is also installed alongside JRuby.
 For a list of supported Java versions and details on how to configure specific versions, see the Java support article.

 For advanced JDK options, such as using the Zulu JDK or running jmap